Borrowed Bites

 • Either this 25 Minute Lemon Broccoli Pasta or this Easy Chicken Piccata Pasta are great pasta dishes to accompany this salad.

-• If you are looking for a restaurant-style main dish, try this Crispy Chicken Parmesan.
-It is divine!
+• If you are looking for a restaurant-style main dish, try this Crispy Chicken Parmesan or this Simple Chicken Piccata with Artichokes.

 • Another great chopped salad is this Autumn Chopped Salad.
 It gets devoured every time I serve it.

-• A truly decadent way to end this meal would be with these Chocolate Lava Cakes for a Crowd or these White Chocolate Blondie Sundaes with Maple Sauce.
+• A truly decadent way to end this meal would be with these Chocolate Lava Cakes for a Crowd or this Applebee's Blondie Recipe.

 • Thoroughly dry the lettuce.
 I use this salad spinner to make quick work of it.
 But laying out clean kitchen towels and gently rolling them up will do the trick.
 Just know that method takes a little bit longer.